“Meditation is paying sustained, unmixed attention to one thing at a time.”

 — Paraphrasing Reinhold Niebuhr, American theologian (1892-1971)

-We should note that acceptance, serenity, courage, and wisdom are not only Spiritual qualities; they are also Practical qualities.
+We should note that acceptance, serenity, courage, and wisdom are not only emotional qualities; they are also Practical qualities.
 Therefore, isn’t the Serenity Meditation a Practical Meditation?
-Yes, it is both Spiritual and Practical.
-The distinction between Practical Meditation and Spiritual Meditation is often blurred.
+Yes, it is both Wholistic and Practical.
+The distinction between Wholistic Meditation and Spiritual Meditation is often blurred.
 Keep this in mind as you consider list below.

-Lawrence LeShan writes that Spiritual Meditations can proceed down one of four different Paths toward awakened awareness of Continuing Creation, the Whole of All Wholes:
+Lawrence LeShan writes that Wholistic Meditations can proceed down one of four different Paths toward awakened awareness of Continuing Creation: The Growing, Organizing, Direction of the Cosmos:

 - The Path Through the Intellect